BaptisteMcd/POC-VC/installation/README.md

-# Installation and configuration of the POC

-Before anything, you'll need to create a network.
+# Container install

-Run the Keycloak server container running with a persistant volume :
+Run the Keycloak server container running with a persistant volume, in Server_Keycloak directory :

     docker compose up -d

-Build the PostgreSQL client container preconfigured :
+Build the preconfigured PostgreSQL client container :

-    docker build --build-arg -t client_testing -f ./installation/Client_PostgreSQL/Dockerfile .
+    docker build --build-arg -t client -f ./installation/Client_PostgreSQL/Dockerfile .

-Run the build container :
+Run the built container :

-    docker run -it -d client_testing
+    docker run -it -d client

-Get it ip

-docker inspect \
-  -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' [container-name]
-You can access it now using ssh
+Get its ip using inspect and ssh into it using the firstuser.

+    ssh firstuser@172.17.0.2

+Keycloak passowrd : test

-You can access now at PostgreSQL using psql
+You are now using Keycloak IDP to connect !

-Note : Pour se connecter à postgreSQL en local les utilisateurs doievent avoir le droit de se login.
+Login in PostgreSQL using your tokens (stored in /tmp/.tokens for now)

+    psql